 The card also comes with a Global Assist hotline in case of an emergency: Did you get sick while traveling?
 Did you lose your passport?
 Cardholders can call American Express and it will help you find a doctor or obtain a passport.

-With the Blue Cash Preferred Card, you’ll earn a $150 bonus after signing up and spending $1,000 within the first three months.
-When you sign up before January 11, 2017, you will have the chance to earn up to 10% cash back (up to $200) on purchases from Amazon.com.
-You will also receive 6% cash back at grocery stores on the first $6,000 per year (then 1%), 3% back at U.S. gas stations and select department stores, and 1% back on everything else.
+With the Blue Cash Preferred Card, you’ll earn a $200 statement credit after signing up and spending $1,000 within the first three months.
+You will also receive 6% cash back at U.S. grocery stores on the first $6,000 per year (then 1%), 3% back at U.S. gas stations and 1% back on everything else.
 There is a $95 annual fee for the card.
-You’ll receive an introductory 0% APR on purchases for the first 12 months.
-After that, the rate will change to a variable 13.49% to 23.49%.
+The APR is 0% for 12 months on purchases, then 15.24%-26.24% Variable.

 3. Chase Sapphire Reserve